MaxenceDC/ProgrammingChallenges/Challenges/Practical/4-markov_chain/README.md

 }
 ```

 Then, we find the `next` word in the sentence by getting the word at the index `i + 1`.
 If the index is out of bounds (and returns a `None` type), we instead get the first word in the states, using `unwrap_or_else` and a closure.
+We then add the `next` word to the `transitions` using the `entry` method, and modify the value of the `HashMap` entry by incrementing it by 1, or insert 1 if it doesn't exist yet.
+I like how with the Rust syntax, this code can nearly be read as a normal sentence!

 ```rs
 for (i, word) in states.iter().enumerate() {